5amCurfew/xtkt/README.md

 xtkt is a command line interface to extract data from a RESTful API, database or files to pipe to any target that meets the Singer.io specification

 Usage:
-  xtkt <PATH_TO_CONFIG_JSON> [flags]
+  xtkt [PATH_TO_CONFIG_JSON] [flags]

 Flags:
   -h, --help          help for xtkt
-      --save-history   create history.json for execution metrics
       --save-schema   save the schema to a file after extraction -v, --version       version for xtkt
 ```

 ### :nut_and_bolt: Using with [Singer.io](https://www.singer.io/) Targets